outpaddling/qmediamanager/README.md

 QMediaManager is a desktop-agnostic
 GUI application for managing removable media.
-It is meant to be launched by an automount service such as FreeBSD's sysutils/devd-mount, to present options to the user when removable media are inserted.
+It is meant to be launched by an auto-mount service such as FreeBSD's sysutils/devd-mount, to present options to the user when removable media are inserted.